Maroni – Roasted Chestnuts in Vienna (Recipe Included)

 Unlike other nuts, the roasted chestnuts have much more water and very little fat.
 No wonder, this satisfying, but lower in calories snack becomes an instant phenomenon on the streets of Vienna every year.
 The roasted chestnuts are also recommended to strengthen the nerves.
 Last but not least, they contain tryptophan, an amino acid responsible for formation of serotonin, so-called “happiness hormone”.

 At the same time, the chestnuts are a perishable food source.
-In Vienna, 2 out of 10 roasted chestnuts you buy at a Maronistand can be spoilt.
+In Vienna, 2 out of 10 roasted chestnuts you buy at a Maronistand can be spoiled.
 Nothing to be alert about, tough.
 It’s natural.
-Even Austrian food regulations allow for 20 percent spoilage rate when it comes to the roasted chestnuts at the Maronistands.
+Even Austrian food regulations allow for a 20 percent spoilage rate when it comes to the roasted chestnuts at the Maronistands.
 Just be sure to check your maroni before eating them.

 How to Make Roasted Chestnuts aka Vienna’s Maroni at Home: Recipe